Rand1804/self-study/Linux/Linux_Driver/Linux_Device_Drivers.md

 (Third Edition) Jonathan Corbet, Alessandro Rubini, and Greg Kroah-Hartman

-## 1.An Introduction to Device Drivers
+## Chapter 1.An Introduction to Device Drivers

 User activities are performed by means of a set of standardized calls that are independent of the specific driver; mapping those calls to device-specific operations that action real hardware is then the role of the device driver.